New frontiers in down-scaled materials and devices: realization and investigation by advanced methods

-The School is thought to give a perspective on some of both fundamental and new frontiers activities in the fields of materials science, technological processes, sensors and devices, industrial applications with an emphasis on their connections.
-The consequences and impact of sensing and integration will be analyzed in several different contexts.
+In a frame of down-scaling approach, the School is thought to give a perspective on some of both fundamental and new frontiers activities in the fields of materials science, technological processes, devices, industrial applications with an emphasis on their connections.
+The consequences and impact of the multidisciplinary aspects will be analyzed in several different contexts.

-(1) To broaden and deepen the background knowledge of young researchers, early-career scientists, PhD students and post-docs, in the general areas of materials, sensors and multifunctional devices, transduction methods, micro/nano technologies, miniaturization and functionalization, advanced processing and packaging, wereable and portable devices, applications, etc., through a series of advanced lectures given by well recognized experts in these fields.
+- To broaden and deepen the background knowledge of young researchers, early-career scientists, PhD students and post-docs, in the general areas of the fabrication and characterization of: colloidal nanomaterials, nanostructures, graphene-based materials, oxides, nano-materials for energy and sensing applications, organic spintronics and biosensors, nanodevices, through a series of advanced lectures given by well recognized experts in these fields.

 The schedule of the School is intensive with a rich program including formal lectures and discussion sessions, including a session for young researchers poster presentation.
 Some social events will help to create a stimulating and friendly atmosphere for interaction and learning.
 The daily program typically runs from 09.00-13.00 and from 17.00-20.00, with afternoon sessions being a combination of non-lecture activities, seminars and poster discussions.